-Chef Liesha Barnett, one of the lead partners for Stockton Rising's TCC-funded food access project.
+Chef Liesha Barnett, a lead partner in Stockton Rising's TCC-funded food access project.
 Photo credit: Unbound Stockton

-TCC APPLICANTS CHOSE FROM A WIDE ARRAY OF PROJECT TYPES in their effort to achieve the three objectives of TCC, namely: (1) reductions in greenhouse gases (GHG); (2) improvements in public health and environmental benefits, and (3) expanded economic opportunity and shared prosperity.
+TCC APPLICANTS CHOSE FROM A WIDE ARRAY OF PROJECT TYPES in their effort to achieve the three objectives of TCC, namely: (1) reduce greenhouse gas (GHG) emissions; (2) improve public health and environmental benefits, and (3) expand economic opportunities and shared prosperity.
 The following section provides an overview of the Stockton Rising projects, aggregated by project type, that will use TCC dollars to achieve the aims of the program.